Knuxfan24/KnuxLib/Experimental_Formats.md

 - [Stage Entity Table (.bin)](KnuxLib/Engines/Storybook/StageEntityTable.cs).
 Has a lot of little unknown values and lacks proper object parameters names and types, the HSON template sheet I've created only reads things as either a uint or a float, so if something is actually a different data type it won't be parsed correctly.

+- [Visibility Table (.bin)](KnuxLib/Engines/Storybook/VisibilityTable.cs).
+Has a couple of unknown values.
+Unfortunately one of said unknown values is a set of floats that seems to actually control the block's size, so working with this format is a bit of a bitch right now because of it.

 ## Sonic World Adventure Wii Engine

 - [Path Spline (.path.dat)](KnuxLib/Engines/WorldAdventureWii/PathSpline.cs).
 Only has reading and writing with a lot of unknowns.
 Completely lacking an Import or Export (other than generic JSON serialisation) function.